biowilks/Energy-Budget-Dispersal-Model/data/README.md

 - gammas_old.csv

 **Data_metadata**
-- containing all the metadata files for each .csv file in the folder.
+- containing all the metadata files for pars_old, gammas_old and DispersalUntransformed.

 **References**